BigFatOx/FlareTools/README.md

 # FlareTools

+## Overview

+This tool accepts an XRP Address as input and will find all `settings transactions` on the XRP Ledger that contain a MessageKey with a compatible ETH address.

+The format of the `MessageKey` is expected to be `^02[0]{24}[a-fA-F0-9]{40}$` `02000000000000000000000000XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`

 ## CLI Commands

--   `npm install`: Installs dependencies
+-   `yarn`: Installs dependencies

--   `npm run dev`: Run a development, HMR server
+-   `yarn run dev`: Run a development, HMR server

--   `npm run serve`: Run a production-like server
+-   `yarn run serve`: Run a production-like server

--   `npm run build`: Production-ready build
+-   `yarn run build`: Production-ready build

--   `npm run lint`: Pass TypeScript files using TSLint
+-   `yarn run lint`: Pass TypeScript files using TSLint

--   `npm run test`: Run Jest and Enzyme with [`enzyme-adapter-preact-pure`](https://github.com/preactjs/enzyme-adapter-preact-pure) for your tests
+-   `yarn run test`: Run Jest and Enzyme with [`enzyme-adapter-preact-pure`](https://github.com/preactjs/enzyme-adapter-preact-pure) for your tests